Miami-Dade Spousal Support Attorney

 How Is Alimony Calculated in Florida?

 In Florida, alimony is calculated based on factors such as the standard of living established during the marriage, the duration of the marriage, the supported spouse's need, and the supporting spouse's ability to pay support.
 A judge will analyze each party's financial affidavit to determine if there is a need for support and if there are sufficient funds to make alimony payments.

 Types of Alimony and Spousal Support in Florida

-In Florida, there are 5 types of alimony:
+In Florida, there are several types of alimony: